BCDevOps/devops-platform-workshops/101-lab/content/12_logging_and_visualizations.md

 <kbd>![](./images/10_logging_setup_02.png)</kbd>

-- Review the logging interface and the query that has been automatically populated (there are more examples to explore at the end of this section)
+- Click the 'discover' tab and review the logging interface and the query that has been automatically populated (there are more examples to explore at the end of this section)

 <kbd>![](./images/10_logging_02.png)</kbd>